 Balancing short and longer term investments

-7.7 During the first half of 2017/18 investment of surplus funds for more than 364 days totalled £73m which was well within the upper limit for such investments of £450m.
+7.7 During the first half of 2018/19, there were no investment of surplus funds exceeding 364 days.
+This means the Council remains well within the upper limit for such investments of £450m.

 Table 11 Investment limit